 "I would see no reason to take an adjustable-rate loan right now," Cussen said.
 "Interest rates are only going to go up from here."

 If rates look like they're going to decrease, it's better to get an adjustable-rate loan.
-This is a common-sense approach to adjustable and fixed interest rates, but other things, like the length of your loan, can be important factors in your decision.
+This is a commonsense approach to adjustable and fixed interest rates, but other things, like the length of your loan, can be important factors in your decision.

 If this is the case, then an adjustable rate may be worth considering on short-term loans.
 Things get a bit more complicated on longer-term loans.
 If you're taking out a long-term loan on a piece of property, for example, but don't plan on staying for the full duration of the loan term, then Espinosa's short-term rising rate advice holds true – increased revenue should offset the increased rates.
 Taking an adjustable rate in this scenario also opens the opportunity to enjoy lower rates if they were to decrease down the line, according to Espinosa.

-If you're locked in for 25 or 30 years and have no desire to sell your property before the end of the term, it's likely better to choose a fixed-rate loan in a rising rate environment.
-This will vary, of course, based on your business's specific situation.
+If you are locked in for 25 or 30 years and have no desire to sell your property before the end of the term, it's likely better to choose a fixed-rate loan in a rising rate environment.
+This will vary, of course, based on your business's situation.
 Espinosa said that the decision on a fixed- vs. adjustable-rate loan is most important for long-term property loans that span 25 to 30 years.
 In these scenarios, it's important to assess market conditions and make the right choice.

-The choice between a fixed- and adjustable-rate loan is not as simple as opting for a fixed-rate loan because rates are rising.
+The choice between a fixed- and adjustable-rate loan is not as simple as opting for a fixed-rate loan, because rates are rising.
 Both Espinosa and Cussen said it's important to think about your own business's situation.
 It could be advantageous to take a fixed-rate loan on a long-term property loan where you plan to stay for the full loan term, for example.
 An adjustable rate, on the other hand, may be better in short-term situations.

 The most important takeaway is that, while this may seem like a big decision, if you're working with short loan terms – just a few years, for example – your choice may not have the impact you expect.
 If you choose an adjustable-rate loan in a rising rate environment but your term is only a few years, there's a possibility that your increased revenue will offset the small-percentage rise in interest rates.
-As always, however, the right choice depends largely on your business's situation.
+As always, the right choice depends largely on your business's situation.